lTheon/iTheon-New-Tasks-Addon/README.md

 [JohnMcClane161](https://github.com/JohnMcClane161) - Russian translation and typos fix<br>
 El_Rosarino - Spanish translation<br>
 [Thundard](https://github.com/Thundard) - French translation

+v0.4.1b
+- Fixed new stash tasks crashing the game for new game

 v0.4.1a
 - Fixed a typo in utils that caused northern map restrictors for intercept task to be omitted